JethroDevon/BomberMan/README.txt

 pickups: add a couple of pickups for proof of concept

-networked players: set up udp server in gui, when connected hit go, use json library, also send server/client status messages, use ticks class for timouts

 polishing

+no time -> networked players: set up udp server in gui, when connected hit go, use json library, also send server/client status messages, use ticks class for timouts

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~